thebrianbug/macro-notes/src/coins/binance-coin-case.md

 ## Overview

 1. Binance is a centralized exchange for cryptocurrencies and is currently the largest worldwide by volume.
-1. Binance created Binance Coin (BNB) and offered its users lower fees for using it as a trading pair on their exchange.
+1. Binance created Binance Coin (BNB) which runs on the Binance Chain (BC) and offered its users lower fees for using it as a trading pair on their exchange.
 As the exchange grew in usage, the price of BNB has increased.
-1. In 2020 Binance also launched Binance Smart Chain (BSC), which is a smart contract platform capable of running Ethereum decentralized applications (dApps) *mostly* without modification.
+1. In 2020 Binance also launched Binance Smart Chain (BSC), which is a smart contract platform capable of running decentralized applications (dApps) meant for Ethereum _mostly_ without modification.
+However, this is not without tradeoffs.

-2. ETH is also one of the most fundamentally important cryptocurrencies, after BTC.
-Today, most crypto projects depend on the fundamental theses of BTC and ETH being realized in addition to their own.
-This is true even for projects that aren’t technically built on either platform.
-ETH is completely separate in its technical implementation from BTC.
-3. ETH is a platform to run smart contracts.
-These are contracts which are created and enforced in software instead of a legal system.
-ETH can be thought of as self-enforcing programmable money.
-4. Almost any crypto can be built on top of ETH.
-Though alternatives exist, ETH currently hosts most of the other cryptos that are currently being used today.
-5. Virtually all of Decentralized Finance (DeFi) is built on ETH.
-DeFi is a collection of projects that work to replicate every common function of a traditional bank, but in a decentralized way using crypto.
-DeFi also makes possible many new features that can’t be replicated in the existing traditional finance system.
-6. ETH can also replicate most of the functionality of BTC, but it was built for a different purpose than payments or digital gold.
-Importantly, it currently has no permanent monetary policy (unlike BTC).
+1. Ethereum's speed has plummeted and transaction fees have skyrocketed with the meteoric rise of DeFi and Non-Fungible Tokens (NFTs) bringing real usage to the blockchain.
+1. As ETH continues to work on improvements for better scalability, some projects have moved to BSC to grow with lower fees today.
+1. BSC uses BNB for transaction fees and therefore as the main monetary token of the protocol.

 ## Major Bullish Arguments